-We test our system on constraint programming problems with matrix models with row and/or column symmetries from [14].
-Each problem is modeled using the constraints described in [14] and specified in our system's input language, followed by symmetry detection and compilation to SAT and 0-1 ILP.
+We test our system on constraint programming problems with matrix models with row and/or column symmetries from [15].
+Each problem is modeled using the constraints described in [15] and specified in our system's input language, followed by symmetry detection and compilation to SAT and 0-1 ILP.
 SBPs are added to the CNF or ILP instances.
-We use Saucy [10] to detect symmetries, ZChaff to solve SAT instances, and the new 0-1 ILP solver Pueblo [25] to solve 0-1 ILP instances.
+We use Saucy [11] to detect symmetries, ZChaff to solve SAT instances, and the new 0-1 ILP solver Pueblo [26] to solve 0-1 ILP instances.
 We show results for the balanced incomplete block design problem (BIBD), social golfer problem (SG) and Hamming code generation (HC) problems.
 Results here are obtained using a Intel Pentium processor processor at 1GHz for the SG and HC problems, and an Intel Xeon dual processor at 2 GHz.
 Both systems have 1GB of RAM and run RedHat Linux 9.0.
 ZChaff and Pueblo runtimes are the average of 3 starts.
 Timeout is set at 600 seconds.
-For BIBD instances, we use the Xeon processor at 2GHz to compare our encodings with those in [23].
-For SG and HC instances, we use the 1GHz Pentium processor to allow runtime comparisons with [14].
-Symmetry-breaking ordering constraints in [14] are implemented using ILOG Solver and tested on a 1 GHz Pentium processor running Windows XP.
-We note that [14] also reports a "number of failures" metric, which is the number of incorrect decisions made by Solver at nodes in the search tree.
+For BIBD instances, we use the Xeon processor at 2GHz to compare our encodings with those in [24].
+For SG and HC instances, we use the 1GHz Pentium processor to allow runtime comparisons with [15].
+Symmetry-breaking ordering constraints in [15] are implemented using ILOG Solver and tested on a 1 GHz Pentium processor running Windows XP.
+We note that [15] also reports a "number of failures" metric, which is the number of incorrect decisions made by Solver at nodes in the search tree.
 We do not have access to Solver and the SAT/0-1 ILP solvers we use do not report such a statistic.
-However, we use exactly the same hardware as [14] so that runtime comparisons are fair.
-Since it is not possible for us to use Solver, we use results directly from [14].
+The SBPs we use are added as part of the instance and a SAT/0-1 ILP solver cannot distinguish between SBPs and regular constraints.
+Therefore, we cannot report a similar metric for our techniques, and runtime is the only comparable statistic1.
+However, we use exactly the same hardware as [15] so that runtime comparisons are fair.
+Since it is not possible for us to use Solver, we use results directly from [15].

 Balanced Incomplete Block Design Problem (BIBD).
-This problem asks to find b > 0subsets of a set V of $v \ge 2$ elements such that each subset contains exactly k elements (v > k > 0), each element appears in exactly r > 0 subsets, and each pair of elements appears together in exactly $\lambda > 0$ subsets.
-An instance is expressed as $(v, b, r, k, \lambda)$ , and named bibd( $v,b,r,k,\lambda$ ) in the results table.
-We use the matrix model described in [14] (originally from [18]).
-We initially tested encodings with and without SBPs using ZChaff and Pueblo on the large instances used in [14] (originally from [8]).
+This problem asks to find b > 0 subsets of a set V of $v \ge 2$ elements such that each subset contains exactly k elements (v > k > 0), each element appears in exactly r > 0 subsets, and each pair of elements appears together in exactly $\lambda > 0$ subsets.
+An instance is expressed as the 5-tuple (v, b, r, k, λ) , and named bibd (v, b, r, k, λ) in the results table.
+We use the matrix model described in [15] (originally from [19]).
+We initially tested encodings with and without SBPs using ZChaff and Pueblo on the large instances used in [15] (originally from [9]).
 However, our observation on these instances was that adding MinLex SBPs actually affects performance negatively for the Pueblo solver (ZChaff is unable to solve most instances within the time limit, with or without SBPs).
-For satisfiable instances, this is not unusual and has been noted earlier in [9].
-When there are several solutions, adding SBPs may prevent some solutions from being found earlier in the search.
-However, this does not explain the poor performance on unsatisfiable instances of this problem, which may be because MinLex SBPs are not useful in this case.
-In [14], several types of SBPs are tested, with anti-Lex constraints being most effective for BIBD.
-The anti-Lex SBPs are the reverse of MinLex orderings, and permit different assignments than MinLex.
-We can, however, use this problem to illustrate the importance of efficient encodings.
-SAT encodings for the BIBD problem have been developed in [23], where the instances used
+For satisfiable instances, this is not unusual and has been noted earlier in [10].
+When there are several solutions, adding